A Strong Bisimulation for a Classical Term Calculus: Introduction

+Following our analogy with the intuitionistic case, our plain rule is $\rM$ and meaningful computation is performed by $\rR$.

 Therefore, we tentatively fix our notion of meaningful computation to be $\rS\cup \rR$ over the set of \plain\ forms, the latter now obtained by taking \emph{both} $\rB$ and $\rM$-normal forms.
-However, in contrast to the intuitionistic case where the decomposition of $\beta$ into a multiplicative rule $\rB$ and an exponential rule $\rS$ suffices for unveiling the strong bisimulation behind Regnier's $\sigma$-equivalence in $\lambda$-calculus, it turns out that splitting the $\mu$-rule into $\rM$ and $\rR$ is not enough.
-There are various examples that illustrate that the resulting relation $\simeq$ is still not a strong bisimulation.
-These examples fall into two categories that we discuss below. \edu{ \begin{description} \item[Multiplicative/Exponential Steps on Terms] A first example results from taking the $(\rB,\rM)$-normal form (\plain\ forms are momentarily terms in $(\rB,\rM)$-normal form) of the terms in~(\ref{eq:thetaAndSBisim}):
+However, in contrast to the intuitionistic case where the decomposition of $\beta$ into a multiplicative rule $\rB$ and an exponential rule $\rS$ suffices for unveiling the strong bisimulation behind Regnier's $\sigma$-equivalence in $\lambda$-calculus, it turns out that splitting the $\mu$-rule into $\rM$ and $\rR$ is not enough in the classical case.
+We face two obstacles: